 See below for highlights of the University of Chicago study results.

 Regardless of the study findings, Los Angeles pedestrian accident attorneys do not see Uber and Lyft leaving our city anytime soon.
-If you or a loved one has been struck by a rideshare or any other type of motor vehicle, contact our personal injury team at the Law Offices of Howard Craig Kornberg to discuss your accident and injuries sustained.
+If you or a loved one has been struck by a rideshare or any other type of motor vehicle, contact our personal injury team at the Law Offices of Howard Kornberg to discuss your accident and injuries sustained.